Pulmonary Langerhans cell histiocytosis

 Pulmonary Langerhans cell histiocytosis (PLCH) can be seen as part of widespread involvement in patients with disseminated LCH or more frequently as a distinct entity in young adult smokers.
-This article focuses on the later.
-You may want to refer to the following articles:
+This article focuses on the latter.

-Unlike systemic Langerhans cell histiocytosis or that confined to bone (eosinophilic granuloma) which is seen in paediatric population, pulmonary LCH is usually identified in young adults (20 - 40 years of age).
-A history of current or previous cigarette smoking is identified in up to 95% of cases1,4.
-It is a rare disorder with no well established gender predilection, which appears to be more common in Caucasian populations 4.
+PLCH is usually identified in young adults (20-40 years of age).
+A history of current or previous cigarette smoking is identified in up to 95% of cases 1,4.
+It is a rare disorder with no well-established gender predilection, which appears to be more common in Caucasian populations 4.

 Presentation is usually with dyspnoea or a non-productive cough.
 Other symptoms include constitutional symptoms (fatigue and weight loss), pleuritic chest pain, or spontaneous pneumothorax 1,4.
 Up to a quarter of patients are asymptomatic.

-There is proliferation of Langerhans cells in the bronchiolar and bronchial epithelium, forming granulomas.
+Langerhans cells proliferate in the bronchiolar and bronchial epithelium, forming granulomas.
 It is postulated that as these cellular granulomas evolve, peripheral fibrosis forms resulting in traction on the central bronchiole which becomes cyst-like 3.
-This explains the presumed evolution from nodule, through cavitating nodule and thick walled cysts, to the 'stable' thin-walled cysts3,4.
+This explains the presumed evolution from nodule, through cavitating nodule and thick walled cysts, to the 'stable' thin-walled cysts 3,4.
 An immune-mediated mechanism has been postulated, although an inciting agent has not been isolated 4.
 This proliferation is accompanied by inflammation and granuloma formation.
 Electron microscopy may reveal characteristic Birbeck granules 1-2.